 - Before deciding to do a high-value transaction with a business, customers may want to find out the experience others have had with that business.

 Now, just because a user may have these problems and a CA may be able to help solve them, it does not mean the SSL indicator is the right place to help answer these questions.
 It just means that there is a problem and skills intersection.

 When, and how to solve this problem is another exercise altogether.
 Let’s explore EV for a second to give that some context.

 Today if we assume the information in an EV certificate is correct (and not confusing see: this and this for context) we can say it provides the answer to “if I need to sue these people where do I tell my lawyer they are at?”.

-The problem with that is that you will not have that information when you need it.
+The problem with that is that you may not have that information when you need it.
 I say this because you typically need to sue someone after you completed a transaction with them not before.
-After the fact you have no assurance that this information in the certificate will be available at the site you did the transaction with.
-The website may have gone away, they could have changed their certificate, or could some other change may have taken place that makes that information not available to you when you need it.
+After the fact, you have no assurance that this information in the certificate will be available at the site you did the transaction with.
+The website may have gone away, they could have changed their certificate, or could some other change may have taken place that makes that information not readily available to you when you need it.

 In any event, the point of this post is to say CAs should not be asking what they can put into certificates but what problems users have that CAs are well suited to solve.
 Unless they start there they will not be solving a real problem, they will just be bolting more things onto a certificate and asking why browsers and users don’t users see value in it.